 The amount of time it will take to finish a century depends on your event.
 A century with a lot of climbing, bad weather, or high altitude could skew a time goal.
 This is why we recommend building a power-based pacing plan instead of a time-based pacing plan.
 If you have a power meter on your bike, a good pace would be maintaining an Intensity Factor (IF) of 0.70 or 0.75 during your century.
 IF is a percentage of your Functional Threshold Power (FTP).
 In other words, ride at 70% of the power you can maintain for an hour.

 If you don’t have a power meter, no worries.
 A rate of perceived exertion (RPE) based pacing plan works great too.
 The right RPE might vary, but generally maintaining an RPE of 6 or 7, on a scale of 1-10, is appropriate for a century.
 You’ll become familiar with how RPE 6 and 7 feel during your structured workouts.

 What’s more important than maintaining a certain pace is doing your best not to ride above the set pace.
-Riding above your threshold becomes exponentially harder and brings an exponential energy cost.
+Riding above your threshold becomes exponentially more demanding and brings an exponential energy cost.
 It also means that fatigue can ramp up very quickly.
 If you’d like to build your own pacing plan, check out How to Build a Pacing Plan for Long Events.

-What is a good Century Ride Time?
+What is a Good Century Ride Time?